Pfizer says it will charge other developed countries on par with U.S. for vaccine deals | Business

 Pfizer says it will charge other developed countries on par with U.S. for vaccine deals

-Pfizer Inc on Tuesday said other developed countries would not get a lower price for its coronavirus vaccine than what it will charge the United States under a contract announced last week.
+Pfizer Inc on Tuesday said other developed countries would not get a lower price for its coronavirus vaccine than what it will charge the United States under a contract announced last week, and suggested that people may need multiple vaccinations in order to remain protected.
 The U.S. government agreed to pay nearly $2 billion to buy enough of a COVID-19 vaccine being developed by Pfizer and German biotech BioNTech SE to inoculate 50 million people at a price of $39 for a two-dose treatment course.

-That deal likely set a global benchmark for vaccines at about the same price as a seasonal flu shot and could pressure other vaccine makers to set similar prices.
 "All the countries that are developed right now will not receive a lower price for the same volume commitment than the U.S.," Pfizer Chief Executive Albert Bourla said on a conference call.
+Pfizer executives said they expect people will need to receive continued vaccinations for a number of years to maintain herd immunity globally, either because immunity may diminish over time or the virus will mutate.

+The mRNA technology employed in the BioNTech/Pfizer vaccine "is ideal for both: you can boost and boost and boost without losing efficacy," Bourla told Reuters.
+"And also, you can move very fast from one type of vaccine to another by simply modifying the (genetic) code."
+The vaccine's price could change once the pandemic period ends, compared with its initial decision aimed at ensuring broadest access.

 The CEO said Pfizer could rethink U.S. expansion plans if the Trump order were to be implemented.
-On Tuesday, Pfizer beat Wall Street estimates for second-quarter profit by 12 cents a share and raised its full-year earnings forecast range by 3 cents, as the U.S. drugmaker predicted a recovery in vaccination rates and doctor visits after patients avoided treatments over coronavirus fears in the year's first half.
+On Tuesday, Pfizer beat Wall Street estimates for second-quarter profit and raised its full-year earnings forecast, as the U.S. drugmaker predicted a recovery in vaccination rates and doctor visits.

 The company took a roughly $500 million hit to total sales in the second quarter as the drop in visits to hospitals and doctors' offices curtailed demand for several products.
 The impact was offset somewhat by demand for blood thinner Eliquis, which has been used to help treat COVID-19 patients.